hidumou/xredux/README.md

   1. Following redux rules, we need create actions、reducers even more files.
 This will lead to mental leap.
   2. Redux didn't solve the async action.

 So We need a higher abstraction.
 There are already better solutions to these two problems.
 Such as `dva` propose model concept to solve the problems which we should create many files.
 For the async action problem, dva use [saga](https://github.com/redux-saga/redux-saga) and `mirrorx` use [redux-thunk](https://github.com/reduxjs/redux-thunk).
 I think `redux-thunk` is better which we can use async/await to write code.
 So XRedux is a libray combining the two ideas.
 It's just a plain libray the same as `redux`.
-It can use in any framework.
+It can be used in any framework.

 ## Installation